kkrajczar/DSGeneric/NeuralNetworks.md

 Available optimization algorithms in Keras: https://keras.io/optimizers/

+### Number of layers and nodes

+- Input layer: Number of nodes equals to the number of features.
+- Output layer:
+    - If the NN is a regressor, then the output layer has a single node.
+    - If the NN is a classifier, then it also has a single node unless softmax is used in which case the output layer has one node per class label in your model.
+- Hidden layers:
+  - If data is linearly separable, no hidden layers at all are needed.
+  - The situations in which performance improves with a second (or third, etc.) hidden layer are very few.
+One hidden layer is sufficient for the large majority of problems.
+Training multiple hidden layers is known to be 'hard'.
+  - How many neurons?
+There are some empirically-derived rules-of-thumb, of these, the most commonly relied on is 'the optimal size of the hidden layer is usually between the size of the input and size of the output layers'.
+In practice, chosing the mean of the neurons in the input and output layers as a standard approach.

+Pruning: techniques to reduce the number of 'excess' nodes (that have weights close to 0) during training to reduce computing complexity and timing.

+Very brief summary by ['doug' at stackexchange](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw)

 ### Code libraries

 - Tensorflow
 - Theano
 - Keras: wrapper, capable of using both Tensorflow or Theano as backend.

 ### Trivia

 - A single-layer (only output layer) neural network with the logistic activation function is identical to the logist regression model.
 - The "Delta rule" is a gradient descent learning rule for updating the weights of the inputs to artificial neurons in a single-layer neural network.
 It is a special case of the more general backpropagation algorithm.